beakerbrowser/hashbase/docs/flows/registration.md

 Server creates a new account for the user.
 A random 32-byte email-verification nonce is created.
 The user record indicates:

-scopes|isEmailVerified|emailVerifyNonce
+scopes|isEmailVerified|emailVerificationNonce
 ------|---------------|----------------
 none|false|XXX

-Server sends an email to the user with the `emailVerifyNonce`.
+Server sends an email to the user with the `emailVerificationNonce`.

 Server responds 200 with HTML/JSON indicating to check email.